WHO DISCOVERED LYME DISEASE

 A Life and Legacy That Endures

 Dr. Willy Burgdorfer, who passed away in 2014, was a scientist of remarkable insight and humility.
-Those who knew him remember not only his groundbreaking work, but his quiet dedication to science and patients.
+Those who knew him remember not only his groundbreaking work, but also his quiet dedication to science and patients.

 His discovery continues to influence the lives of millions of individuals affected by Lyme disease worldwide.